+Treated dust mop 24"

+Dustpan

+Counter brush

-Equipment needed: Treated dust mop 24" Dust pan Counter brush Floor broom/whisk broom (Continued) Waste container/ custodian service cart Putty knife
+Floor broom/whisk broom

+Waste container/ custodian service cart

-- Leave equipment at end of the floor out of the way of traffic. - Work along baseboard to corner; follow wall on three sides until mid-room has been done. - Shake mop by lifting off floor and lightly shaking mop handle. - Return in direction from which mopping was started until reaching wall at which time direction is again reversed. - Shake mop each time center of room has been reached. - Follow procedure until on half of room has been dust mopped, end at door. - Repeat procedure at other end of room (be sure to overlap each preceding sweep to avoid missing areas). - Return to center of wall farthest away from door; push accumulation of dust to door. - Pick up dust with dust pan and brush, and deposit in trash cart.
+- Leave equipment at end of the floor out of the way of traffic. - Work along baseboard to corner; follow wall on three sides until mid-room has been done. - Shake mop by lifting off floor and lightly shaking mop handle. - Return in direction from which mopping was started until reaching wall at which time direction is again reversed. - Shake mop each time center of room has been reached. - Follow procedure until one half of room has been dust mopped, end at door. - Repeat procedure at other end of room (be sure to overlap each preceding sweep to avoid missing areas). - Return to center of wall farthest away from door, push accumulation of dust to door. - Pick up dust with dustpan and brush, and deposit in trash cart.